celo-org/docs/docs/cel2/l2-operator-guide.md

 Kubernetes helm charts.

-Prior to the hardfork, node operators must upgrade their existing L1 nodes to one of the specified releases below.
+Prior to the hardfork, node operators must upgrade their existing L1 nodes to the respective release below.
 These releases will have a hardfork block configured.
 L1 nodes with a hardfork block will cease producing or accepting blocks at the block immediately preceding the hardfork block.